 Guests are introduced to MIM through the Orientation Gallery on the first floor, which showcases the artistry, diversity, and movement of musical instruments from around the world.
 On the second floor, guests can venture into different regions of the world to discover the complete orchestra of a Chinese opera, a big-band jazz ensemble, or all the instruments of a mariachi band, among other things.

 Wireless “hot spots” around MIM provide loops of streamed music, immersing guests in the sounds of musical instruments.
 Guests are given wireless headsets to wear throughout the museum.
 As they approach each display, they will hear music and see the instruments being played on high-resolution flat screens.
 The wireless audio system is user-friendly for guests of all ages.

-MIM’s collection includes instruments from around two hundred countries and territories in the world.
-Some larger countries such as India, China, Russia, the United States, the Democratic Republic of the Congo, and others have multiple displays with subsections for different types of ethnic, folk, and tribal music.
-The instruments have both historic and artistic merit and many are more than fifty years old.
-MIM’s goal is to acquire instruments that have been used for folk and tribal occasions wherever possible.
+MIM’s collection includes nearly 16,000 musical instruments and associated objects, approximately 6,500 of which are displayed at a time and includes instruments from around two hundred countries and territories in the world.
+Some larger countries have multiple displays with subsections for different types of ethnic, folk, and tribal music.
+The instruments have both historic and artistic merit and MIM’s goal is to acquire instruments that have been used for folk and tribal occasions wherever possible.